 - Stick to the to-do list you made earlier and do not forget to share it with anyone who has shown up to help you move—they need to know what to do without asking.

 - It doesn’t matter if items belong together, just get them in the box.

-- Skip labelling the box in detail, and just indicate what room it belongs in and whether it contains anything breakable.
+- Skip labeling the box in detail, and just indicate what room it belongs in and whether it contains anything breakable.

 - Use soft items as packing material.
 While this is not advised for protecting breakable items, items like socks, towels, and clothing can help fill space in boxes and prevent shifting.

-- Make an assembly line in which one or more people make boxes and pack, and one person handles taping shut, labelling, and stacking the boxes.
+- Make an assembly line in which one or more people make boxes and pack, and one person handles taping shut, labeling, and stacking the boxes.